ccheptea/beautiful-jekyll/_posts/2017-10-13-auto-value-curious-builder-trick.md

 As many people already know, [AutoValue](https://github.com/google/auto/blob/master/value/userguide/index.md) is great.
 It is a helpful tool that takes care of our model objects, makes them solid and immutable, has lots of extensions and generates \[a lot\] of code that otherwise would be our job to write.

 ## Basic Builders
-Another good think about [AutoValue](https://github.com/google/auto/blob/master/value/userguide/index.md) is that it allows us to easily implement the builder pattern -  reduced-to-an-interface easy.
+Another good thing about [AutoValue](https://github.com/google/auto/blob/master/value/userguide/index.md) is that it allows us to easily implement the builder pattern -  reduced-to-an-interface easy.
 Let's see an example.
 Suppose we want to log an event every time a user signs in.
 Our event class will look like this:

 ```java
 @AutoValue